Executing Dart in the Background with Flutter Plugins and Geofencing

 - FlutterCallbackCache: lookup callback information needed for starting a background isolate using callback handles

 - FlutterGeofencing: the geofencing plugin created for this article

 - android_alarm_manager: an AlarmManager plugin for Flutter

-- location_background: plugin for listening for significant location changes on iOS
+- background_location: plugin for listening for significant location changes on Android and iOS